 The IMPM changes people with a view to changing organizations.
 One of the many ways the IMPM helps you carry your learning back to your organization in a transformative way is through impact teams.
 This is how it works: You designate a team of colleagues or, direct reports back at work who do the IMPM program virtually.
 After each module you debrief your team and discuss how to apply what you learned and how to bring about constructive change.
 In this way, the IMPM becomes far more than management development; it is organization development.
 It is a smart investment for your business or unit because the learning cascades beyond the individual to others within the organization.

-Reflection Papers and Peer Coaching
+Reflection Papers, Peer Coaching and Your Tutor